USS Hancock (CV-19): Philippines campaign

 Hancock returned to Ulithi on 27 November and departed from that island with her task group to maintain air patrol over enemy airfields on Luzon to prevent kamikaze attacking amphibious vessels of the landing force in Mindoro.
 The first strikes were launched on 14 December against Clark and Angeles City Airfields as well as enemy ground targets on Salvador Island.
 The next day her aircraft attacked installations at Masinloc, San Fernando, and Cabanatuan, while fighter patrols limited Japanese attacks.
 Her aircraft also attacked shipping in Manila Bay.

 Hancock encountered Typhoon Cobra on 17 December 1944, in waves which broke over her flight deck, some 55 ft above her waterline.
 She put into Ulithi 24 December and got underway six days later to attack airfields and shipping around the South China Sea.
 Her aircraft struck at Luzon airfields on 7–8 January 1945 and turned their attention back to Formosa on 9 January, hitting airfields and the Toko Seaplane Station.
 An enemy convoy north of Camranh Bay, Indochina was the next target, with two ships sunk and 11 damaged.
 That afternoon Hancock launched strikes against airfields at Saigon and shipping on the northeastern bulge of French Indochina.
 Strikes by the fast and mobile carrier force continued through 16 January, hitting Hainan Island in the Gulf of Tonkin, the Pescadores Islands, and shipping in the harbor of Hong Kong.
 Raids against Formosa were resumed on 20 January.
 The next afternoon one of her aircraft returning from a sortie made a normal landing, taxied to a point abreast of the island before disintegrating in an explosion which killed 50 men and injured 75 others.
 Damage control work brought the fires under control in time to land the other aircraft of the same flight.
 She returned to formation and launched strikes against Okinawa the next morning.
-Hancock reached Ulithi on 25 January, where Admiral McCain left the ship and relinquished command of the 5th Fleet.
+Hancock reached Ulithi on 25 January, where Admiral McCain left the ship and relinquished command of TF 38, which became TF 58 under Mitscher.